-- People said staff provided them with the care and support they required; they told us they felt well cared for and were consulted about what they needed.
-A relative told us, "I have used another agency too but was so impressed with Nu Staff that I changed all the care to them." - The staff team were knowledgeable about people's personal history, which enabled them to have meaningful conversations.
-All staff confirmed that care plans and other records contained good detail to enable them to meet people's care needs.
-A member of staff said, "I think the blue folders in people's houses are very well put together.
-Clear care plans and medicines sheets." - Care plans were personalised and detailed clearly how the person wanted their needs and preferences met.
+• People said staff provided them with the care and support they required; they told us they felt well cared for.
+One person said, "Carers all know how I like things to be done."

+- The staff team were knowledgeable about people's personal history, which enabled them to have meaningful conversations.
+All staff confirmed that care plans and other records contained sufficient detail to enable them to meet people's care needs. - Care plans were personalised and detailed clearly how the person wanted their needs and preferences met.
 Each person's plan was regularly reviewed and updated to reflect their changing needs.
-A relative told us, "The carers are very thorough.
-A lot of information was taken at the start and is always updated."